replicatedhq/replicated-docs/docs/reference/replicated-cli-installing.md

 1. In the [vendor portal](https://vendor.replicated.com), go to the **Application Settings** page and copy the slug for the target application.
 For more information, see [Get the Application Slug](/vendor/vendor-portal-manage-app#slug) in _Managing Application_.

-1. Set the environment variables, replacing `APP_SLUG` with the slug for the target application that you retreived in the previous step:
+1. Set the environment variable, replacing `APP_SLUG` with the slug for the target application that you retreived in the previous step:

     * **MacOs or Linux**: